CICCIOSGAMINO/CICCIOSGAMINO/README.md

 - 💬 Ask me about WebApp and Web to connect the people
 - 📫 How to reach me: marco.canali @ gmail
 - 😄 Pronouns: Him / He
-- ⚡ Fun fact: Climbing pals
+- 🏔 Fun fact: Running mountains, Climbing pals